wanyuenmei/quilt/Contributing.md

 unrelated patches should be included in separate pull requests.

 Pull requests go through a two stage review process.
-In the first stage, anyone with at least 5 commits on master, may review the patch, provide feedback, wait for fixes, and ultimately approve the patch by commenting `+1` or the "thumbs up" emoji.
+In the first stage, [quilt-bot](https://github.com/quilt-bot) will randomly assign a contributor to review the patch.
+The first stage reviewer should provide feedback, wait for fixes, and ultimately approve the patch using Github's code review tool.
 By doing this, the reviewer is taking responsibility for the quality of the patch.
 In effect they are asserting that the patch is perfect and ready to be merged.

-Ethan will then do his own review (that may be detailed, or may be cursory), provide additional feedback, and either merge the patch, provide feedback, or if a great deal of work is still needed, punt the patch back to the original reviewer.
+Once the patch has been approved by the first reviewer, quilt-bot will assign a committer to do a second (sometimes cursory) review.
+The committer will either merge the patch, provide feedback, or if a great deal of work is still needed, punt the patch back to the original reviewer.

-Infrequent contributors need simply submit a PR and wait for the process to complete and the patch to be merged.
-Frequent contributors, on the other hand, are expected to manage the code review process for their commits.
-This means assigning another contributor to do the initial review, usually by choosing someone (literally) randomly unless there's a good reason that a specific person should do it.
-The contributor is also responsible for politely reminding the assigned reviewer to complete the code review, notifying Ethan when he should have a look at it, and generally making sure the code review process goes smoothly for those commits.
-It should be noted that the code review assignment is just a suggestion, if a another contributor, or member of the public for that matter, happens to do a detailed review and provide a `+1` then the assigned reviewer is relieved of their responsibility.
+It should be noted that the code review assignment is just a suggestion.
+If a another contributor, or member of the public for that matter, happens to do a detailed review and provide a `+1` then the assigned reviewer is relieved of their responsibility.
 If you're not the assigned reviewer, but would like to do the code review, it may be polite